sreadytocode/WordFinder/README.md

 ### Component Hierarchy

-Then did a rough component hierarchy diagram
+Then did a rough component hierarchy diagram.

 <img src="./src/Images/Starter-component-hierarchy.png" width="300" height="300">

 ### Chose colour palette

-Generated a rough colour palette to use as inspiration for CSS for the application once brief is completed
+Generated a rough colour palette to use as inspiration for CSS for the application once brief is completed.

 <img src="./src/Images/Colour-palette.png" width="300" height="300">

 ## Testing

 Had a think once main objective was achieved how I could take the application further.
 Decided to use jest and react testing library to start testing component SearchBar.js and Home.js.
+Currently have written five tests as a starting point.

 ## Extensions